 Her work arises from a desire to participate through open awareness in what is, and to observe the magic of life in its fleeting manifestations with a sense of wonder.

-Silence that creates the condition that allows us to be touched by this beauty.
-Susceptible to the simplicity of existence, susceptible to the life of things around us and in nature.
+It is also about intergrating silence as an essential element in the canvas of life - the silence that creates the condition allowing us to be touched by this beauty.
+Sensitive to the simplicity of existence, sensitive to the life of things around us and in nature.

-By Colette Noël
+Colette Noël

 Merel Waagmeester (1981) lives and works in the Netherlands.